paul-schaaf/blog/blog/_posts/2021-01-13-build-an-escrow-on-solana.md

 /// 1. `[writable]` The taker's token account for the token they send
 /// 2. `[writable]` The taker's token account for the token they will receive should the trade go through
 /// 3. `[writable]` The PDA's temp token account to get tokens from and eventually close
-/// 4. `[writable]` The creator's main account to send their rent fees to
+/// 4. `[writable]` The initializer's main account to send their rent fees to
-/// 5. `[writable]` The creator's token account that will receive tokens
+/// 5. `[writable]` The initializer's token account that will receive tokens
 /// 6. `[writable]` The escrow account holding the escrow info
 /// 7. `[]` The token program
 /// 8. `[]` The PDA account